Havana syndrome: NASEM report

 The State Department commissioned the National Academies of Sciences, Engineering, and Medicine to study Havana syndrome.
 The committee met throughout 2020 and released their report in December 2020.
-The committee noted that lack of information and direct evidence (such as medical testing data about affected persons) limited what it could conclude about the phenomenon, and that "each possible cause remains speculative" and that "the report should not be viewed as conclusive".
+The committee noted that lack of information and direct evidence (such as medical testing data about affected people) limited what it could conclude about the phenomenon, and that "each possible cause remains speculative" and that "the report should not be viewed as conclusive".
 The committee considered four causes: directed Radio Frequency (RF) energy, toxic chemicals, infectious diseases, and psychological issues.
 The committee deemed the RF pulses as the most plausible, with psychological causes as a secondary contributing factor.
 The committee considered toxic chemicals and infectious diseases as unlikely causes.

 The committee found that many of the AHI symptoms were consistent with exposure to directed RF energy.
 The committee outlined additional research that needs to be conducted before concrete conclusions can be reached.

 The NASEM study found that it was unlikely that the symptoms were caused by toxic chemicals, such as insecticides or pesticides, due to a lack of exposure to such chemicals, and because reported symptoms were not consistent with exposure to such chemicals.
 NASEM also found it highly unlikely that an infectious disease (such as Zika virus, which was an epidemic in Cuba in 2016–17) caused the illnesses.

-The NASEM analysis considered pyschogenic, social, and psychological causes for the symptoms, but was not able to draw a conclusion that these were likely or unlikely causes of most of the symptoms.
+The NASEM analysis considered psychogenic, social, and psychological causes for the symptoms, but was not able to draw a conclusion that these were likely or unlikely causes of most of the symptoms.
 The study stated that psychological causes were unlikely to be the cause of the acute and chronic auditory and vestibular symptoms that were reported by some patients.

 In October 2021, Cheryl Rofer, a former chemist at the Los Alamos National Laboratory, said that there were no microwave experts on the NASEM committee and that "No evidence has been offered that such a weapon has been developed by any nation."
 Rofer also cited a 1978 study that found no adverse health effects from the Moscow Signal.